michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - Mortgage principal amount paid for loans more than 750K.
 - Car tax (CA, MA, VA, WA).
 - Dependent care expenses (5 pieces of info).
-- E*Trade Stock plan supplemental info.
+- E*Trade Stock plan supplemental info for "company" (versus personal) stocks sold.
-- Form 3922 or purchase confirmation.
+- Form 3922 or purchase confirmation for sold stocks from ESPP (Employee Stock Purchase Plan).
-- Form 3921 or release confirmation.
+- Form 3921 or release confirmation for ISO (Incentive Stock Option).
 - State 529 for your children (3 pieces of info).
 - "Backdoor" Roth IRA conversion (4 pieces of info).
 - Closing doc when you buy, sell, or refinance a home.